 Dr. Troy Urdahl is the Director of Athletics, Activities, and Facilities for the St. Anthony-New Brighton (Minn.)
 School District.
 Urdahl is a NFHS and NCICEP certified coach, licensed teacher, and Certified Master Athletic Administrator who has been named a Region Athletic Director of the Year.
 Troy has been a Region Representative and participated on mentorship and education committees for the MNIAAA.
 In addition, he has served as an instructor for athletic administrator’s Leadership Training Courses.
-Urdahl is a Past-President of the MN High School Coaches Association and is the Vice President of the Minnesota State High School League’s (MSHSL) Board of Directors.
-In addition to serving on the MSHSL Coaches Education faculty and Education Advisory Committee, Troy has written curriculum for state and national coaching education initiatives and has led classes for hundreds of coaches.
+Urdahl is a Past-President of the MN High School Coaches Association and the Minnesota State High School League’s (MSHSL) Board of Directors.
+In addition to serving on the MSHSL Coaches Education faculty and Education Advisory Committee, Troy has written curriculum for state and national coaching education initiatives and has led classes for thousands of coaches.
 Troy is the current head baseball coach for St. Anthony Village High School.
 Troy and his wife Rebecca have four children, Violet, Lincoln, Calvin, and Mason.

 InSideOut Assessment Team